cloudmesh-community/fa18-523-83/project-report/report.md

 > as it was built and developed for the sole purpose of model performance and
 > computational speed" [@fa18-523-83-www-xgboost-kdnuggets].

-There is an XGBoost API that can be called via *sklearn* using function *XGBClassier*.
+There is an XGBoost API that can be called via *sklearn* using the function *XGBClassifier*.

 * **Neural Network**: a neural network is a machine learning algorithm that is inspired by the human brain.
 Neural network identifies the pattern of input